Gustavomurta/TEK_scope_USB_communication/zadig_driver/readme.md

 1) Install the Zadig program:
    https://zadig.akeo.ie/
 2) Click on the options tab and click on all devices.
 Select TEK scope. (ex: TBS1062).
-3) Select the WinUSB driver and click reinstall.
+3) Select the WinUSB driver and click on reinstall driver.
 4) After a few seconds, check in the Windows device manager if your scope appears with the Win USB driver.

 VISA (Virtual Instrument Software Architecture)